-The current members of the Company's Audit Committee are Mr. Pfenniger, Chair, Mr. Milne and Dr. Kherani.
+The current members of the Company's Audit Committee are Mr. Pfenniger, Chair, Mr. Milne and Mr. LaViolette.
+Dr. Aftab Kherani served as a member of the Audit Committee until his resignation from the Board on October 31, 2019.
+Mr. LaViolette was appointed to the Audit Committee at the time of Dr. Kherani's departure.
 Due to each member's extensive experience in serving operating companies in both managerial and director capacities, the Board determined that each member has the requisite knowledge of financial statements and general understanding of financial and reporting matters to allow each such member to serve on the Audit Committee.
 The Audit Committee Charter is available on our website at www.transenterix.com.